-3.3 Braking detection
+217 3.3 Braking detection

 The security mesh is a critical component in the IHSM's defense against physical attacks, but its monitoring is only one half of this defense.
 The other half consists of a reliable and sensitive braking detection system.
-This system must be able to quickly detect any slowing of the IHSM's rotation.
-Ideally, a sufficiently sensitive sensor should be able to measure any external force applied to the IHSM's rotor and should already trigger a response at the first signs of a manipulation attempt.
+This system must be able to quickly detect any slowdown of the IHSM's rotation.
+Ideally, a sufficiently sensitive sensor is able to measure any external force applied to the IHSM's rotor and should already trigger a response at the first signs of a manipulation attempt.

-While the obvious choice to monitor rotation would be a tachometer such as a magnetic or opitical sensor attached to the IHSM's shaft, this would be a poor choice in our application.
+While the obvious choice to monitor rotation would be a tachometer such as a magnetic 224 or optical sensor attached to the IHSM's shaft, this would be a poor choice for our purposes.
 Both optical and magnetic sensors are susceptible to contact-less interference from outside.
-A different option would be to use feedback from the motor driver electronics.
+226 A different option would be to use feedback from the motor driver electronics.
 When using a BLDC motor, the driver electronics precisely know the rotor's position at all times.
-The issue with this approach is that depending on construction, it might invite attacks at the mechanical interface between mesh and the motor's shaft.
-If an attacker can decouple the mesh from the motor e.g. by drilling, laser ablation or electrical discharge machining (EDM) on the motor's shaft, the motor could keep spinning at its nominal frequency while the mesh is already standing still.
+The 228 issue with this approach is that depending on construction, it might invite attacks at the 229 mechanical interface between mesh and the motor's shaft.
+If an attacker can decouple 230 the mesh from the motor e.g. by drilling, laser ablation or electrical discharge machining 231 (EDM) on the motor's shaft, the motor could keep spinning at its nominal frequency while the mesh is already standing still.

-Instead of a stator-side sensor like a magnetic tachometer or feedback from the BLDC controller, an accelerometer placed inside the spinning mesh monitoring circuit would be a good component to serve as an IHSM's tamper sensor.
-Modern, fully intergrated MEMS accelerometers are very precise.
-By comparing acceleration measurements against a model of the device's mechanical motion, deviations can quickly be detected.
-This limits an attacker's ability to tamper with the device's motion.
-It may also allow remote monitoring of the device's mechanical components such as bearings: MEMS accelerometers are fast enough to capture vibrations, which can be used as an early warning sign of failing mechanical components [12, 18, 3, 5].
+Instead of a stator-side sensor like a magnetic tachometer or feedback from the BLDC 234 controller, an accelerometer placed inside the spinning mesh monitoring circuit would 235 be a good component to serve as an IHSM's tamper sensor.
+Modern, fully integrated 236 MEMS accelerometers are very precise.
+By comparing acceleration measurements against 237 a model of the device's mechanical motion, deviations can quickly be detected.
+This 238 limits an attacker's ability to tamper with the device's motion.
+It may also allow remote 239 monitoring of the device's mechanical components such as bearings: MEMS accelerometers 240 are fast enough to capture vibrations, which can be used as an early warning sign of failing 241 mechanical components [12, 18, 3, 5].
+242

-In a spinning IHSM, an accelerometer mounted at a known radius with its axis pointing radially will measure centrifugal acceleration.
-Centrifugal acceleration rises linearly with radius, and with the square of frequency: $a = \omega^2 r$.
-For a given target speed of rotation, the accelerometer's location has to be carefully chosen to maximize dynamic range.
-A key point here is that for rotation speeds between 500 and 1000 rpm, centrifugal acceleration already becomes very large at a radius of just a few cm.
-At 1000 rpm $\approx 17 \,\text{Hz}$ at a 10 cm radius acceleration already is above $1000 \,\text{m s}^{-1}$ or $100 \,q$.
-While beneficial for security, this large acceleration leads to two practical constraints.
-First, off-axis performance of commercial accelerometers is usually in the order of 1% so this large acceleration will feed through into all accelerometer axes, even those that are tangential to the rotation.
-Second, we either have to place the accelerometer close to the axis or we are limited to a small selection of high-q accelerometers mostly used in automotive applications.
+In a spinning IHSM, an accelerometer mounted at a known radius with its axis pointing 243 radially will measure centrifugal acceleration.
+Centrifugal acceleration rises linearly with 244 radius, and with the square of frequency: $a = \omega^2 r$.
+For a given target speed of rotation, the 245 accelerometer's location has to be carefully chosen to maximize dynamic range.
+A key point 246 here is that for rotation speeds between 500 and 1000 rpm, centrifugal acceleration already 247 becomes very large at a radius of just a few cm.
+At 1000 rpm ≈ 17 Hz and at a 10 cm 248 radius, acceleration already is above $1000 \,\mathrm{m\,s^{-1}}$ or $100 \,g$.
+While beneficial for security, 249 this large acceleration leads to two practical constraints.
+First, off-axis performance of 250 commercial accelerometers is usually in the order of 1% so this large acceleration will feed 251 through into all accelerometer axes, even those that are tangential to the rotation.
+Second, 252 we either have to place the accelerometer close to the axis or we are limited to a small 253 selection of high-q accelerometers mostly used in automotive applications.
+254